HeloisaBal/Stroke-Final-Project/README.md

 # Stroke-Final-Project
 ### Purpose
-This project contains is a descriptive analysis of data from the U.S Healthcare in 2022.
+This project is a descriptive analysis of data from the U.S Healthcare in 2022.
 It contains machine learning models for predicting the chances of getting a stroke with 99% accuracy scores.

 ### Source data
 https://www.cdc.gov/brfss/annual_data/annual_2020.html